chibisnorlax/acnhfaq/index.md

 Please refer to Yue’s move-out guide here: https://yuexr.github.io/acnh/moveout.html.

 ### I agreed to let one of my villagers move out today, when can I go 'villager hunting' (or) Why don't I see any villagers in my mystery islands I visit?
-The villager progresses to the next step in a move-out sequence every next 5 am. `Villager asks to leave and you say yes > Villager is in boxes > Empty plot > Automatically filled with a villager from your 'move in queue'` https://yuexr.github.io/img/mo/2.png
+The villager progresses to the next step in a move-out sequence every next 5:00 AM. `Villager asks to leave and you say yes > Villager is in boxes > Empty plot > Automatically filled with a villager from your 'move in queue'` https://yuexr.github.io/img/mo/2.png
 You MUST have an unsold, empty plot available to invite a villager from another player's island, or to find villagers on mystery islands (and you can only invite *one villager from a mystery island* per day).
 Note: If someone visited and claimed your villager who was in boxes their house will immediately say 'I moved out', but you will still need to wait until the next day for an empty plot.

 ### How do I invite a villager from another player's island?